Eb0nY-April14/test-your-english-quiz/README.md

 How the Quiz Game works (Use Cases):

  It is a multiple choice question whereby a set of ten questions are provided to the user one after the other in which each is an uncomplete sentence and the job of the user is to fill in each of the blank spaces with the correct word (answer), checking out the options provided carefully before selecting their choice as they look the same to trick the user into picking the wrong answer.
-It informs the user at the bottom of the Quiz screen the number of questions he got right and the ones missed by updating its content as the user goes through the ten questions.
+The score is displayed at the top right corner of the Quiz screen which updates itself as the user goes through the ten questions based on whether the answer is right or wrong.
- At the end of the quiz, it gives a final verdict in the following way:
+ At the end of the quiz, it gives a final feedback/verdict in the following way:

  a.
-If a user scores between 7 and 10 inclusive, it congratulates him by displaying an alert that says "Congratulations ${username}, that was  fantastic!" ( ${username} is a placeholder for the system to fill in each user's name).
+If a user scores between 600 and 1,000 inclusive, it  displays the score obtained along with a congratulatory message.
  b.
-If a user scores between 4 and 6 inclusive, it tells the user he's tried by displaying an alert that says "Well-done ${username} but there is room for improvement!".
- c.
-If a user scores between 0 and 3 inclusive, it tells the user he's failed by displaying an alert that says "Oops you failed ${username}, please try again!".
+If a user scores between 0 and 500 inclusive, it displays their score likewise along with a message of failure.

 &nbsp;